 wine marketing, qualitative, underserved customers, African American wine consumer, marketing strategy

 Date of this Version

 Hammond, Rhonda; Sydnor, Sandra; and Kang, Eunjoo, "Reaching an Underserved Wine Customer: Connecting with the African American Wine Consumer."
 (2014).
-Department of Hospitality and Tourism Management Faculty Publications.
+School of Hospitality and Tourism Management Faculty Publications.
 Paper 1.